top of page

 She inhaled deeply and stepped forward.
 The crowd instinctively gave way, parting the circle to make space for her.

 Charlotte lifted her hand, reaching for the current of magic within her, listening for its pulse.
-It flickered softly beneath her skin—like the first signs of spring emerging from the frozen earth.
+It flickered beneath her skin—like the first signs of spring emerging from the frozen earth.

 The townsfolk leaned forward, breathless.